Mixtures of g-priors in Generalized Linear Models: Conclusion

 \section{Conclusion}

-In this article we introduced CHIC $g$-priors, a flexible family of mixtures of $g$-priors derived from the Compound Confluent Hypergeometric distribution that encompasses the majority of mixtures of $g$-priors used in practice as special cases.
-Under a wide range of hyper parameter choices, CHIC $g$-priors satisfy various desiderata proposed by \citet{Bayarri_etal_2012}.
-For model selection where sparse models are often expected, based on both theoretical and empirical studies, we recommend priors with the choice $g = O(n)$, such as the CH prior with $b = O(n)$ or $s=O(n)$, Beta-prime, ZS adapted, benchmark, robust, intrinsic, and unit information priors.
-For prediction, all methods yield similar accuracy and are asymptotically consistent, with the local EB, hyper-$g$, benchmark, and hyper-$g/n$ priors which favor larger models slightly outperforming the rest of the $g = O(n)$ group, even though the model selection consistency criterion does not hold under the local EB and hyper-$g$ priors when $\MT = \Mnull$.
-Because model selection and prediction are two unaligned goals with different objective functions \citep{Copas_1983}, it is not surprising that no single priors overwhelmingly outperform others for both goals.
-Similar to \citet{Ley_Steel_2012}, we would also recommend the benchmark and hyper-$g/n$ priors for general practitioners, due to their balanced performance in selection and prediction.
+The analytic tractability of asymptotic CHIC posterior distributions allows insight into their theoretical properties and fast computation, serving as a robust conventional prior for most instances.
+The CHIC family encompasses the majority of mixtures of $g$-priors used in practice.
+Under a wide range of hyper parameter choices, CHIC $g$-priors satisfy various desiderata proposed by \citet{Bayarri_etal_2012} for BVS.
+Based on both theoretical and empirical studies, we recommend priors with the choice $g = O(n)$, such as the CH prior with $b = O(n)$ or $s=O(n)$, hyper-$g/n$, Beta-prime, ZS adapted, benchmark, robust, intrinsic, and unit information priors.
+For prediction, all methods yield similar accuracy and are asymptotically consistent, with the local EB, hyper-$g$, benchmark, and hyper-$g/n$ priors which favor larger models slightly outperforming the rest of the $g = O(n)$ group.
+Because model selection and prediction are two unaligned goals with different objective functions \citep{Copas_1983}, it is not surprising that no single prior overwhelmingly outperform others for both goals.
+Similar to the findings of \citet{Ley_Steel_2012} in linear models, we also recommend the benchmark and hyper-$g/n$ priors for general practitioners, due to their balanced performance in selection and prediction.